 It is recognised that it may not be possible to adhere to the following necropsy instructions and guidelines in all situations.
 This text aims to provide guidelines for a detailed necropsy by a qualified professional (e.g. veterinary pathologist) in a well-equipped facility.
 The extent of an actual necropsy will depend on location, carcass condition and the availability and experience of personnel, equipment and other resources.
 Each necropsy should be adapted to the situation; however, the overriding objective during a necropsy should be to determine the cause of death.
 At each stage, tissues should be sampled as soon as possible after they are exposed.
-Samples to be collected for microbiology, histopathology and toxicology examinations should be accorded first priority to minimise any chances of further contamination.
-Collection of other biological information (including organ weights and morphometrics) should be noted that the time since death and presence/absence of disease/dehydration might influence the weight of organs.
+Samples to be collected for microbiology, histopathology and toxicology examinations should be given first priority to minimise any chances of further contamination.
+Collection of other biological information (including organ weights and morphometrics) should be secondary to collecting samples needed to determine the cause of death.
+It should be noted that the time since death and presence/absence of disease/dehydration might influence the weight of organs.
 Lists of samples to be collected at a necropsy are summarised in Section 4.1.1 and are highlighted at the beginning of each necropsy section (from Sections 4.2-4.10).